-Whenever an application is removed from the operating area having custody of the file, a charge card with appropriate notations must be properly and promptly filed.
+Whenever an application is removed from the operating area having custody of the file, a charge on the PALM system must be properly and promptly made.

 Papers arriving within the groups must be properly and promptly placed within the appropriate files.
-If papers are received with faulty identification, this should be corrected at once.
+If papers are received with faulty identifications, this should be corrected at once.
 If papers are received at a destination for which they are not intended due to faulty identification or routing, appropriate corrective action should be taken at once to insure the prompt receipt thereof at the intended destination.
 See §§ 508.01 and 508.03.